raspberrypilearning/introduction-to-processing/worksheet.md

 	line(x1, y1, x2, y2);
 	```

-	To understand what this means, you'll need to know that Processing uses a coordinate system like the one shown below; crucially the numbering begins at 0, not 1.
+	To understand what this means, you'll need to know that Processing uses a coordinate system like the one shown below.
+Not that the numbering begins at 0, not 1.
 Also, the origin is in the top left rather than the bottom left as you may be used to.

 	![](images/coordinates.png)

-1. Try entering different values into the line function and press play.
+1. Try entering different values into the line function and press **Run**.
 Below are a few ideas to try.
 Can you guess what the output will look like _before_ you execute the code?

 	```java
 	line(0, 50, 100, 50);